skip to main content

 Life-long learning

-The libraries at the College cater for the specific needs of different age groups, between them housing 32,000 printed and audio-visual materials along with subscriptions to more than 30 online resources and ebook libraries.
+The libraries at the College cater for the specific needs of different age groups, and over the past academic year, have issued 29,591 books.
+Collectively they house 32,000 printed and audio-visual materials along with subscriptions to more than 30 online resources and ebook libraries.

 These resources support our ambition for all boys to develop into independent, self-motivated, life-long learners.
-The Raymond Chandler library is popular with enthusiastic Lower School readers and regularly hosts literary quizzes and author events.
+The Raymond Chandler Library in its new, state-of-the-art building, is popular with enthusiastic Lower School readers and regularly hosts literary quizzes and author events.

 The Wodehouse Library provides a comfortable space for quiet study, while the conversation area buzzes with discourse, debate and chess.